-You can integrate with ELK stacks in many ways, whether you’re running in the cloud or on-premises: via hosted services, open source variants, and often options built into platform-as-a-service offerings-like the IBM Cloud Kubernetes Service, for example.
+You can integrate with ELK stacks in many ways, whether you’re running in the cloud or on-premises: via hosted services, open-source variants, and often options built into platform-as-a-service offerings like the IBM Cloud Kubernetes Service, for example.
 Inside of the container runtime on IBM Cloud, you have access to a full-featured, multitenant ELK stack that automatically receives your logs from Docker container-based runtimes, giving you visibility and searchability into those runtime events while also giving you a preconfigured Kibana-based dashboard out of the box.
-If you’re looking to get started with containers, this is one key capability that makes IBM Containers a preeminent choice for your container-based microservices.
+If you’re looking to get started with containers, this is one key capability that makes IBM Cloud a preeminent choice for your container-based microservices.

 Now that you’re comfortable that you’ll have an idea of what to do when the sky starts falling (of course you hope it never does), you can move on to rapidly deploying all of your amazing application updates.
 Thinking about some of the larger companies that are deploying applications dozens, hundreds, or thousands of times a week, you have to wonder about downtime.
 Surely those companies aren’t having application outages every time they push a new version — if they did, they’d never be up.

 Those companies have come to master zero-downtime deployment.
-This can be known as many things, often with colorful variants, ranging from Red-Black to Blue-Green and so on, but they all fall back to the same principle: Your application is always available, no matter what, even through abundant updates, because website outages caused by planned downtime aren’t good for you or your users.
+This means your application is always available, no matter what, even with abundant updates, because website outages caused by planned downtime aren’t good for you or your users.

 With microservices and container-based applications, these worries are minimized, if not completely removed, especially with some key services available on IBM Cloud today.
 By breaking your components down into much smaller pieces, you can deploy them with minimal impact to the overall system, while keeping more of them up at certain times to prevent outages.
 Smaller teams can manage more applications more efficiently because each version deployed has automatic oversight of maintaining its uptime, which costs less in both human attention and compute resources.

-The last topic for this installment is the notion of dynamic service registries.
-This topic includes concepts that you might already know of as service discovery or service proxy.
+Dynamic service registries includes concepts that you might already know of as service discovery or service proxy.
 These two concepts are not the same by any means, but they’re close enough to cover under this one approach.

 Now that you’ll be creating thousands of container instances that back your microservices across all of your applications, how will the other components in your application understand what’s going on?
 How will they know what other microservices they have available to make service calls to?
 How will they respond to service calls being made to them?

 Obviously, both of these patterns are important in automagically managing your service instances and making them part of your available microservices infrastructure.
-Bluemix will have its own multitenant service-discovery offering soon (if it doesn’t already have it by the time you are reading this) – removing the need for you to manage the service-discovery service, which can be a handful.
-Imagine registering all your container instances automatically, whether you’re spinning them up manually, pushing them through the IBM Cloud’s Delivery Pipeline, or integrating with an on-premises pipeline like Jenkins.
+Imagine registering all your container instances automatically, whether you’re spinning them up manually, pushing them through the Delivery Pipeline of IBM Cloud, or integrating with an on-premises pipeline like Jenkins.

 We are moving toward smarter, modular systems that are more automated and more integrated from start to finish.
 These will evolve at their own pace, self-aware of what is available in the infrastructure, make it known what is not, and make it known when something needs to change.
 All of these capabilities and more will be covered in some of the upcoming series installments in this series.